FRIENDSHIP FORCE OF MANITOBA

 -

-you are hosted free as a guest in the home of another Friendship Force member
+you are hosted as a guest in the home of another Friendship Force member

 -